 Limited availability encourages urgent action.
 If your offer is date-based, you could use a countdown clock to show that time is running out.
 A similar tactic is possible with declining product inventory levels (e.g., Only 3 in stock!).
 Even words such as Claim your… can imply scarcity.

-If you provide a service, remember that you have limited time and cannot possibly accept every project.
+💡 WEBSITE INSIGHT: If you provide a service, remember that you have limited time and cannot possibly accept every project.
 Even if you have available capacity, it doesn’t hurt to imply scarcity.
-Consider language such as Reserve my spot or Apply now.
+On your website, consider language such as Reserve my spot or Apply now.

 5. Minimize risk